minisbett/ultimate-osu-server-switcher/README.md

 Switching to a different server or even bancho itself is fairly simple.
 You just choose the server you want to connect to from a list and click the «Connect» button.

-# How to add add server
+# How to add a server

 If you wish to add a server, please follow these steps: